Ballet Division

 (Beginning, Intermediate, and Advanced)

 Level III - Beginning: Moving from Level II into Level III is a very large step and requires a love of ballet and the desire to advance in technique.
 Dancers at this level will start class at the ballet barre to work on classical technique, executing combinations at different musical tempos and on different musical counts.
 They will also build strength and learn how to put several steps together while smoothly transferring their weight and holding correct posture and body placement.
 Dancers will add several new steps to their repertoire.
 Center work will consist of an adagio, a tendu combination, jumps (including petit allegro and batterie), and pirouette preparations and turns.
 Corner work will consist of jumps, waltzes, and various traveling combinations kept in time to the music.
 Dancers will learn basic kinesiology and stage placement.
 They will be given literature on anatomy for dancers.
 Returning students should always refer to their spring evaluation to determine the appropriate fall class to take.
-All Level III Classes will perform in the June 2024 production, Beauty and the Beast.
+All Level III Classes will perform in the June 2025 production, The Little Mermaid.

 Level III - Intermediate: Dancers at this level will start class at the ballet barre to work on classical technique, executing combinations at different musical tempos and on different musical counts.
 They will work to build strength and learn how to put several steps together while smoothly transferring their weight and holding correct posture and body placement.
 They will also add new steps to their repertoire, moving beyond the Level III – Beginning level.
 Center work will consist of an adagio, a tendu combination, jumps (including petit allegro and batterie), and pirouette preparations and turns.
 Corner work will consist of jumps, waltzes, and various traveling combinations, including grande allegro combinations, which will be more advanced than the Level III – Beginning class, all which will be kept in time to the music.
 Dancers will learn basic kinesiology and stage placement.
 They will be given literature on anatomy for dancers and review the requirements and technical requirements to go on pointe in the future.
 Level III - Intermediate dancers must have at least 3 years of experience and take at least one other class per week on two different weekdays.
 Returning students should always refer to their spring evaluation to determine the appropriate fall class to take.
-All Level III Classes will perform in the June 2024 production, Beauty and the Beast.
+All Level III Classes will perform in the June 2025 production, The Little Mermaid.

 Level III - Advanced: Dancers at this level will start class at the ballet barre to work on classical technique, executing combinations at different musical tempos and on different musical counts.
 They will build strength and learn how to put several steps together while smoothly transferring their weight and holding correct posture and body placement.
 Focus will be on building core strength and alignment.
 Dancers will learn basic kinesiology and stage placement.
 They will be given literature on anatomy for dancers.
 They will also add new steps to their repertoire, moving beyond the Level III - Intermediate Level.
 Center work will consist of an adagio, a tendu combination, jumps (including petit allegro and batterie), pirouette preparations, and turns.
 Dancers will begin to work on attitude positions and develop their grande rond de jambe and rond de jambe en l’air.
 Corner work will consist of jumps, waltzes, pirouettes, and various traveling combinations, including grande allegro, all which will be kept in time to the music.
 These combinations may exceed 2 eight counts of movement.
 Advanced Level III dancers must have at least four years of experience, take at least one other ballet class a week on two different weekdays, and have the instructor’s permission to register for the class.
 This class is recommended for dancers ages 11 and up.
 Returning students should always refer to their spring evaluation to determine the appropriate fall class to take.
-All Level III Classes will perform in the 2024 spring production, Beauty and the Beast.
+All Level III Classes will perform in the June 2025 production, The Little Mermaid.

 *All Level III Classes will have Pre-Pointe Technique exercises incorporated into class time.
 Dancers will be given exercises to work on at home to help build their strength for pointe work.
 Particular ballet steps dedicated to pointe shoes will also be taught.